rcnilay/GRiT/README.md

 </p>
 <br/>

-<div style=\"font-size:32px; color: #2f2f2f; text-align: center\"><b>Evaluation notes</b></div>
+<div style=\"font-size:32px; color: #2f2f2f; text-align: center\"><b>Notes on using GRiT+Detic with ChatGPT</b></div>
-<div style=\"font-size:20px; color: #4f4f4f; text-align: center\"><i>Captioning for detected objects captures some aspect of the object features beyond just the object class name.
+<div style=\"font-size:20px; color: #4f4f4f; text-align: center\"><i>Captioning for detected objects with GRiT captures some aspect of the object features beyond just the object class name.
 This is a consequence of the captioning component getting object features in the form of image patches.
-For instance in some pictures, the captioning describes the "sky" (detected object) as clear vs dark etc.<br/>This particular aspect is perhaps a distinguising factor of this approach compared to dense captioning using a model like Detic which feeds the object class name with coordinates and dimensions to ChatGPT.
-While ChatGPT's output is complementary to the object level dense captioning of GriT particularly the ability of the model to offer rich summary of a scene beyond just individual objects, it is at a disadvantage in its description since it is <b>blind</b> to the characteristics of the object, since it only gets as input object name, position, and size.<br/>Detic's object detection capability may appear to be better than GrIT in images tested only because of the difference in training set (images were selected from a royalty free site <a href="https://www.pexels.com/">Pexels</a>.<br/><br/> </i></div>
+For instance in some pictures, the captioning describes the "sky" (detected object) as clear vs dark etc.<br/>This particular aspect is perhaps a distinguising factor of GRiT's approach compared to using a model like Detic which only outputs object classes.
+Detic's object detection capability may appear to be better than GRiT in images tested only because of the difference in training set.
+So if we combine these two model outputs and use them as input to ChatGPT we get a rich overall scene summary.
+Images were selected from a royalty free site <a href="https://www.pexels.com/">Pexels</a>.<br/><br/> </i></div>

 <div style=\"font-size:32px; color: #2f2f2f; text-align: center\"><b>Related Links</b></div>
+<div style=\"font-size:20px; color: #4f4f4f; text-align: center\"><a href="https://twitter.com/TasksWithCode/status/1602757853252444160?s=20&t=Lq19bDiM-1BLXw51L3iovw">Twitter thread </a>showing the performance of GRiT+Detic with ChatGPT.
+ChatGPT output quality improves for Winograd schemas when passing it bounding box information as well as dense captioning output by GRiT</div>
-<div style=\"font-size:20px; color: #4f4f4f; text-align: center\"><a href="https://twitter.com/TasksWithCode/status/1602038479571099649?s=20&t=0NclGlJF5OCVDA3HHkO4eg">Twitter thread </a>comparing this model to Detic with ChatGPT</div>
+<div style=\"font-size:20px; color: #4f4f4f; text-align: center\"><a href="https://twitter.com/TasksWithCode/status/1602038479571099649?s=20&t=0NclGlJF5OCVDA3HHkO4eg">Twitter thread </a>comparing this model to Detic with ChatGPT.
+GRiT's dense captioning output improves ChatGPT's narrative compared to Detic which only detects classes with bounding boxes</div>
 <div style=\"font-size:20px; color: #4f4f4f; text-align: center\"><a href="https://huggingface.co/spaces/taskswithcode/DeticChatGPT">A Hugging Face app 🤗 using to Detic </a>to output object classes with coordinates and dimensions which can be used to cut-and-paste to ChatGPT playground for dense captioning.</div>

 <br/>
 <br/>